 I was actually in Nepal when looking for my dress.
 With only 8 weeks until we were to tie the knot, I had to find something online and quick!
 I’m a photographer myself, so had shot weddings in the past where I always loved the style and feel of the GLL gowns.
 I loved that they offer something a little different.
 Although I was never going to be a traditional bride, I knew I wanted something unique but timeless.
 The Paloma instantly caught my eye and I kept coming back to it.
 It had everything I was looking for.
-Off-the-shoulder style, fitted silhouette, a split, a beautiful long train and the lace was so different to anything I had seen.
+Off shoulder style, fitted figure, a split, a beautiful long train and the lace was so different to anything I had seen.
 Not to mention the stretch fabric meant I could be super comfortable.
 The fact that I could order it online and organise everything via email was so important.

 Relaxed, elegant, myself.

 What was the most stressful part to planning?

 Nothing at all really!
 Maybe keeping it a secret!
 Even that was fun though.